7 Reasons NOT to use Hootsuite

 If you are a solopreneur or micro-business owner, you might be managing your social networks on your own.
 If so, I recommend managing your networks natively on each network.

-If you really want to use a social media management tool, only need access yourself, don’t need full analytics and want to manage up to 10 networks (or up to 5 with some pro plans), then Hootsuite Pro might be a good option for you.
+If you really want to use a social media management tool, only need access yourself, don’t need full analytics and want to manage up to 10 social channels, then Hootsuite Professional is still not a good option.
+And it's expensive.

 Hootsuite Plans for Teams